florianhartung/wasm-for-plugin-systems/work/sections/implementation.typ

 ) <plugin-wit-definition>

 == Implementation
-This section provides an insight into chosen parts of the implementation of the Wasm plugin system.
+This section provides an insight into some parts of the implementation of the Wasm plugin system.
 It outlines the choices made during implementation, the technologies used for implementation and the challenges faced.

 A central part of the implementation is the Wasm runtime.
 It is used as a library for loading and interacting with Wasm components.
 For this proof of concept the official Wasmtime runtime is chosen.
-It is the official reference implementation for the Wasm specification, providing better support for newer features such as the Wasm Component Model than other runtimes.
+It is the official reference implementation for the Wasm specification, providing better support for newer features such as the Wasm Component Model than other runtimes@component-model-docs.
 Also it supports WASI, which may be useful for future testing on this project.
 Both the Helix editor and the Wasmtime library are written in the Rust, which is why this proof of concept is also fully implemented in Rust.